dogecoinisawesome-dot-com/DogecoinIsAwesome.com/docs/setting-up-your-environment.md

         docker-compose -f docker-compose.dev.yml up --build

-    This will run an image inside of a container.

 1. To preview the website in your local browser, go to: [http://localhost:8000/](http://localhost:8000/)

 1. Press ctrl-c to stop the container.